 Helgi R. Ingvarsson

 Helgi R. Ingvarsson is a composer and singer based in Brighton, England and Reykjavik, Iceland.
-His music is regularly premiered and performed in e.g. the Nordic countries and Great Britain and among his works are a whole host of choral works, art songs, instrumental works for chamber groups and seven operas that have received numerous performances in England, Iceland and Sweden.
+His music is regularly premiered and performed in e.g. the Nordic countries and Great Britain.

 Helgi holds a doctorate degree in music composition (DMus) from the Guildhall School of Music and Drama London, generously supported by the Guildhall School Trust.
+He also studied music in Iceland and Sweden.
+He is currently in the process of moving from being exclusively a ‘backroom composer’ to a composer who performs his own compositions, which is fairly rare in the world of classical music today.

 What does being one of Helgi’s patrons look like?